Assessments

 When calculating a student's grade for a group assessment, PrairieLearn will always use the score of their group's assessment instance.

-Note: Students cannot see eachother's edits in real-time, although this is planned for a future version of PrairieLearn.
+Note: Students cannot see each other's edits in real-time, although this is planned for a future version of PrairieLearn.

 Student view of assessment with groupwork enabled

-Students are able to see their groupmates' UIDs, which can become a point of contact to communicate with eachother outside of PrairieLearn.
+Students are able to see their groupmates' UIDs, which can become a point of contact to communicate with each other outside of PrairieLearn.
 They are also able to leave their group to join a different one.

 Enabling custom group roles